wwzll123/EiRA/README.md

 # Domain adaptive post-training
 - 1.Before starting the training, you should first read the [Tokenization Tutorial](./Tokenization) and prepare the tokens.
-- 2.The command should depend on the number of GPUs available to you.
+- 2.Run the following command depend on the number of GPUs available to you.
-- 3.Run the following command.
  ```
  $ torchrun --nproc_per_node=8 --master_port=29512 pretrain.py \
            --gpu 0,1,2,3,4,5,6,7